 Changing attitude and style - behaving as a helpful strategic enabler rather than a deliverer of verbal junk-mail - will automatically start to re-shape your methods and techniques.

 Important basic cold calling techniques are:

-- Objectivity - the mark of an advisor - do not sell
+Objectivity- the mark of an adviser - do not sell

 You will notice an over-riding theme of not actually selling during the cold calling process.
 Arguably of course all of this theory is selling of a sort, but it is not selling in the traditional sense of pushing, telling, advancing the features or benefits of your own products or services.
 Generally the aim of cold calling is simply to open dialogue, to get to first base, and possibly (if it suits the prospect) to make an appointment for further discussion and exploration.